ABMM Contact Information

 - Interaction with healthcare providers (15-30%)

-- Consultation with healthcare providers regarding the selection and interpretation of clinical microbiology tests/results
+- Consultation with healthcare providers regarding the selection and interpretation of medical and public health microbiology tests/results

 - Consultation with local and state public health officials